MarcusWolschon/osmeditor4android/documentation/docs/help/cs-rCZ/Introduction.md

 * Photo layer - Displays geo-referenced photographs as red camera icons, if direction information is available the icon will be rotated.
 Default: off.
 * Mapillary layer - Displays Mapillary segments with markers where images exist, clicking on a marker will display the image.
 Default: off.
 * GeoJSON layer - Displays the contents of a GeoJSON file.
 Default: off.
-* Grid - Displays a scale alone the sides of the map or a grid.
+* Grid - Displays a scale along the sides of the map or a grid.
 Default: on.

 #### Předvolby